Home Planning & Renovations

 Trending Now: Nude Toned Bathrooms

 If you are seeking to remodel your NYC apartment bathroom into something that is trendy but, timeless and forever eye-catching, look no further than the popular neutral tone.
 Nude color palettes are popping up more frequently in remodel requests, and for a good reason!
+They give rooms an air of finesse and refined taste.
+Far from harsh and bold, these palettes give bathrooms a soft look.
 Our talented Interior Designer, Esther Trattner, gave the rundown on all the best practices for renovating your bathroom into a neutral yet stylish space you will love for years to come.

 Nude Bathroom Basics

-Nude baths are all about creating a soft, natural environment.
+Nude-toned baths are all about creating a peaceful, natural environment.
 Choose one nude shade as a starting point, and then add items that are darker or lighter within the same shade.
-There are many shades of nude; from light to dark with pink, terracotta, gold and mocha undertones.
+This cozy palette gives the space a relaxing and calm atmosphere.
+Once you have the base for your nude bath, there are numerous supporting colors to complement it and give it depth.
+There are many shades of nude; from light to dark with pink, terracotta, gold, and mocha undertones.
+How you combine these shades will determine how unique your bathroom nude aesthetic will be.
+Just remember–a nude bath is meant to be sophisticated and warm.
+Warm green, blue, and orange shades can really make the room pop.
+Don’t be afraid to experiment when deciding on your palette.

 Avoid Contrast In Nude Bathrooms